Full Body Skin Exam

-If you have never had a comprehensive check-up by a dermatologist, you can expect the exam to last up to 20 minutes.
-You may be asked to remove your nail polish, make-up, and anything else covering the skin and nails.
+If you have never had a comprehensive check-up by a dermatologist, you may be asked to remove your nail polish, make-up and anything else covering the skin and nails.
 You will also be requested to wear your hair loose for the exam.

 Your dermatologist will ask you to remove your clothing and wear an exam gown for the head-to-toe exam.
 They will check your scalp, ears, toes, fingers, buttocks and genitals for any signs of skin cancer, and use a special magnifying glass with a light to see the marks clearly.